ttiny/deploy/README.md

 ### Remove images
 The command will remove the Docker image(s) for the specified project and branch.
+Projects with label `dont-rmi` will be skipped, unless the `-force` flag is passed.
+`-force` will also carry to the Docker `rmi` command.

 ```sh
 deploy rmi <project> <branch> [-force]